screwdriver-cd/aws-producer-scripts/README.md

 ## Instructions

 To get started, update the var file with the required details.
-Please refer to [`env.tfvars`](./env.tfvars) for the variables list.
+Please refer to [`env.tfvars`](./env.tfvars.tmpl) for the variables list.
+Remove `.tmpl` extension from file.
-Example var file for prod is at [`example-prod`](./example-prod.tfvars).
+Example var file for prod is at [`example-prod`](./example-prod.tfvars.tmpl).

 Second, configure the AWS CLI by running `aws configure` with your AWS credentials and select profile for the desired account.
 ```